k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: article for describing barding
 - Adjust some dragon-scaled secondary resistances/passive defenses
 - A couple more dragon-scaled secondary changes
+- Convert the named ring of invisibility found in Gollum's cave to an actual artifact